andycroll/andycroll.com/_posts/2019/2019-10-20-use-a-deprecation-message.md

 blah/blah/file.rb:34: warning: constant ::Fixnum is deprecated
 ```

-Although in our private codebases we’re often not making big releases that could impact hundreds of other unseen developers, it's still a good idea to help those in your team (including yourself) when functionality changes.
+Although in our private codebases our changes do not impact hundreds of other unseen developers, it’s still a good idea to communicate with your team when functionality changes.

-The Rails framework does this enough that it has [a standard depreciation approach baked into Active Support](https://api.rubyonrails.org/classes/ActiveSupport/Deprecation/Reporting.html), and in _our_ code we can piggyback off the feature they use to deprecate internal features.
+The Rails framework goes through this enough that it has [a standard depreciation approach baked into Active Support](https://api.rubyonrails.org/classes/ActiveSupport/Deprecation/Reporting.html), and in _our_ code we can piggyback off the feature they use to deprecate internal features.

 ## Instead of...